ohinder/lagrange-multipliers-behavior/README.md

 "On the behavior of Lagrange multipliers in convex and non-convex infeasible interior point methods.
 Gabriel Haeser, Oliver Hinder, Yinyu Ye.
 2018."
 The arxiv paper can be found here https://arxiv.org/pdf/1707.07327.pdf

+Run
+``
+julia results/results.jl
+``
-Run "results/results.jl" and it will create the figures and tables in the folders inside the folders "results/figures" and "results/tables" respectively.
+and it will create the figures and tables used the paper inside the folders "results/figures" and "results/tables" respectively.

+In order to run this file you need to install several packages including
+- Ipopt
+- OnePhase IPM. (links)

 TODO:
-- commit
-- test file
 - delete notebooks and clean up repo
-- explain and check code matches paper (primal residuals)
 - write README
+- print results for small test problems (run IPOPT, etc seperately)